Kidney stones

 Medicines

-Depending on the type, size and location of your stone, your GP may be able to offer some medicines to help your kidney stones pass.
+Depending on the type, size, and location of your stone, your GP may be able to offer some medicines to help your kidney stones pass.
 These may include the following.

 Kidney stone removal

-If you’re finding it hard to pass urine, your doctor may suggest inserting a stent or nephrostomy tube before your kidney stone procedure.
+Your doctor may recommend a procedure to remove your kidney stone if your pain is severe or you have an infection in your kidney.
+Your doctor may insert a stent or nephrostomy tube before your kidney stone procedure.
 A stent is a hollow tube that reduces pressure on the ureter (the tube your urine passes through).
 A nephrostomy tube is a catheter that drains urine direct from your kidney.
-Both will relieve pain as well as easing any blockage.
+Both will relieve pain as well as ease any blockage.

-• Extracorporeal shock wave lithotripsy (ESWL).
+- Extracorporeal shock wave lithotripsy (ESWL).
 This involves using shock waves to break up the stone into fragments, which can then be passed in your urine.

 After treatment

-After treatment for kidney stones your doctor will usually want to review you to check all fragments of your stone have been cleared.
+After treatment for kidney stones, your doctor will usually want to review you to check all fragments of your stone have been cleared.
 You may have some tests to work out your risk of developing more kidney stones.

 Complications of kidney stones